dginevaAxway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apip_relnotes.md

 <!-- It is important, especially when upgrading from an earlier version, to be aware of the following changes in the behavior or operation of the product in this update.. -->

-API portal is no longer supporting Internet Explorer and now start support Edge.
+With this release API Portal is no longer supporting Internet Explorer and introduce Edge support.

 ## Deprecated features